-The Pembroke Welsh Corgi is a popular breed that gets a lot of press.
-Standing only about 10 inches tall, but weighing up to 30 pounds, this stout, short-legged little dog is well known for cuteness.
-But she also faces some serious health concerns.
+The Pembroke Welsh Corgi is a popular dog.
+Originally bred for herding, they are now a companion breed.
+Standing only about 10 inches tall, but weighing up to 30 pounds, this stout, short-legged little dog is known for its intelligence as well as its cute appearance.

 What’s In This Guide